 Depending on where you are and the cause of death, you will get the body, and then you will have to take it to the Shamshan Ghat to complete the ceremony.
 The cost of the process might differ depending on the crematorium you choose.
 However, the rest of the process is mostly similar.

 The first step is to identify the deceased.
 These regulations often vary in different states.
 While the individual facility denotes specific requirements based on industry preferences, the identification process mainly requires a family member to confirm it.
-Once the body has been confirmed, the authorities add a metal ID on the deceased’s body.
+Once the body has been confirmed, the authorities add a metal ID to the deceased’s body.
 This ID tag remains for the entire process and is put along with the remains for final verification.

-If you are undergoing cremation, every cremation ground in Gurgaon will first have to gather official permission to move along with the cremation process.
+If you are undergoing cremation, every Cremation ground in Gurgaon will first have to gather official permission to move along with the cremation process.
 The majority of instances require the relatives to make the arrangements that complete the final paperwork.
 This paperwork will also contain information about the kind of container you want to use and who is going to pick up the remains.

 Preparing the body is usually conducted by a single facility and involves dressing and cleaning the body.
 For any conventional cremation, unless the beneficiaries request to see the body, it is not embalmed.
-Any jewelry is also taken off, and other prosthetics or medical devices that function with a battery are removed.
+Any jewellery is also taken off, and other prosthetics or medical devices that function with a battery are removed.

 The cremation primarily takes place in a specialised furnace, which is also known as a retort or cremation chamber.
 The body is exposed to extreme heat, ranging up to 18000 Fahrenheit, leaving only ashes.
 After the body is burnt up, a cooling period is given so before handling the remains.